Are you looking for a middle school daylight saving lesson plan?

 While not a holiday in the religious sense, Daylight Saving Time (DST) is a part of the culture of many areas – predominantly in North America and Europe as well as some areas of South America and New Zealand.

-This annual occurrence affects life for a large number of people in these places, but it can be difficult to find a good middle school Daylight Saving lesson.
+While Daylight Saving isn’t recognized everywhere, this annual occurrence affects life for the many people who do implement it, and it can be difficult to find a good middle school Daylight Saving lesson.

 To help with this knowledge building, you can use this middle school Daylight Savings Time lesson plan that is focused on a nonfiction article.
 In it, students will learn about the background, history, and use of Daylight Saving Time as well as look at a few arguments for and against this biannual clock change.